 Breaking lease without these clauses

-What happens if your tenancy agreement did not include these clauses or you find yourself in the predicament of breaking your lease before the Diplomatic Clause period?
+What happens if your tenancy agreement did not include these clauses or you find yourself in the predicament of breaking your lease before the Get-out Clause period?
 What are your options then?

 These clauses are vital to protecting yourself as a tenant.
-If these clauses are not in the tenancy agreement, you are still liable for rent until the end of the lease term.
+If these clauses are not in the tenancy agreement, you are liable to pay for rent until the end of the lease term.

 Despite property law in Singapore strongly favouring the landlord over the tenant, landlords terminating the lease is a fairly rare situation.
-As a tenant, opening communication with the landlord and seeking fair compensation would be the best solution in this case.
+As a tenant, opening communication with the landlord and seeking fair compensation would be the best solution in the case of any disputes.